 - Rail Vision team 6/12/18 presentation to the Commuter Rail Communities Coalition

 Focus40 is the 25-year investment plan for the MBTA, reflecting a comprehensive public engagement process for all modes of public transportation.
-The final report is expected in 2018.
+A draft report has been published, with public comment due by September 21, 2018.
+The final report is expected in late 2018.

 Regional Rail White Paper (Transit Matters)